Commercial model

 Battery Life

-Depends on external battery packWith a battery life of Depends on external battery pack, the QTrobot can operate for sustained periods before requiring a recharge.
+External power supply; optional battery/runtime not publicly disclosedWith a battery life of External power supply; optional battery/runtime not publicly disclosed, the QTrobot can operate for sustained periods before requiring a recharge.
 Battery life is measured under typical operating conditions and may vary based on workload intensity and environmental factors.

 Charging Time

-N/A (external power / battery pack)A charging time of N/A (external power / battery pack) means the ratio of operation to downtime is an important consideration for applications requiring near-continuous availability.
+N/A (external power supply; charging details not published)A charging time of N/A (external power supply; charging details not published) means the ratio of operation to downtime is an important consideration for applications requiring near-continuous availability.
 Some deployments use multiple robots in rotation to maintain uninterrupted service.

 Maximum Speed